The Human Truth Foundation

 ...

-Iran is amongst the worst places in the world at ensuring human rights and freedom, and it has severe cultural issues when it comes to tolerance and equality.
-Iran does worse than average in terms of the rate of gender bias (from 7 indicators)18, speed of uptake of HR treaties19, opposing gender inequality20, LGBT equality21 and in its nominal commitment to Human Rights22.
-And finally, it falls into the worst 20 in terms of its success in fighting anti-semitic prejudice23, commentary in Human Rights Watch reports24 (amongst the lowest in Asia), supporting personal, civil & economic freedoms25 (amongst the worst in Asia), supporting press freedom26 (one of the highest in Asia) and in freethought27.
-"Authorities [in 2017] continued to target journalists, online media activists, and human rights defenders in an ongoing crackdown"28.
-There is no religious freedom, or freedom of thought, in Iran29,28,30 , with minorities being heavily persecuted, and broadcasted attacks on all religious groups that are not Shia Muslim, "with the Bahá'ís and Jews being the most frequent targets"31.
+Iran is amongst the very worst places in the world at ensuring any human rights and freedoms, and it has severe cultural issues when it comes to tolerance and equality.
+Iran does worse than average in the rate of gender bias (from 7 indicators)19, opposing gender inequality20, LGBT equality21 and in its nominal commitment to Human Rights22.
+And finally, it sits amongst the bottom 20 in its success in fighting anti-semitic prejudice23, commentary in Human Rights Watch reports24, supporting personal, civil & economic freedoms25 (one of the highest in Asia), eliminating modern slavery26, supporting press freedom27 (one of the worst in Asia), freethought28 and in its average Freedom in the World rating.
+"Authorities [in 2017] continued to target journalists, online media activists, and human rights defenders in an ongoing crackdown"29.
+There is no religious freedom, or freedom of thought, in Iran30,29,31 , with minorities being heavily persecuted, and broadcasted attacks on all religious groups that are not Shia Muslim, "with the Bahá'ís and Jews being the most frequent targets"32.

 For tables, charts and commentary, see: